DongzeHE/scpca-docs/docs/processing_information.md

 These HVGs are then used as input to principal component analysis, and the top 50 principal components are selected.
 Finally, these principal components are used to calculate the [UMAP (Uniform Manifold Approximation and Projection)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#uniform-manifold-approximation-and-projection) embeddings.

-### Processed CITE-seq data

-If the experiment contains CITE-seq data, further filtering steps are applied to the `SingleCellExperiment` object found in `_processed.rds`.
-An ambient profile representing antibody-derived tag (ADT) proportions present in the ambient solution is calculated from the `_unfiltered.rds` object using [`DropletUtils::ambientProfileEmpty()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/ambientProfileEmpty.html).
-This ambient profile, along with negative control information, if present, is then as input to calculate quality-control statistics using [`DropletUtils::cleanTagCounts()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html).
-Cells identified by `DropletUtils::cleanTagCounts()` as having high levels of ambient contamination and/or negative control tags are are removed from the counts matrices present in the `_processed.rds` file.

-Log-normalized ADT counts are calculated using [median-based normalization](http://bioconductor.org/books/3.16/OSCA.advanced/integrating-with-protein-abundance.html#cite-seq-median-norm), again making use of the baseline ambient profile.
-Importantly, this process may fail if any calculated median size factors have a value of 0, in which case log-normalized ADT counts are not provided in the `_processed.rds` object.

 ## CITE-seq quantification

 CITE-seq libraries with reads from antibody-derived tags (ADTs) were also quantified using  [`salmon alevin`](https://salmon.readthedocs.io/en/latest/alevin.html) and [`alevin-fry`](https://alevin-fry.readthedocs.io/en/latest/), rounded to integer values.